Jesus of Nazareth - Buddha (The Victors) - Parsifal - continued

 ára's daughters, who were called Desire, Disorder and Lust10, now made a last attempt.
 They transformed themselves into the forms of six hundred wonderfully beautiful maidens of various ages and dressed

-Mára can be identified with the holy spear, or his daughters with the girls in Klingsor's magic garden12.
-On the other hand it might
+by Mára can be identified with the holy spear, or his daughters with the girls in Klingsor's magic garden12.
+On the other hand it

-benefit a wider view to compare the absolution of Kundry by Parsifal with those legends, which tell
+might benefit a wider view to compare the absolution of Kundry by Parsifal with those legends,

-might help to guide us towards an appreciation of the sum of the metaphysical, or more properly emotional, contents of Wagner's dramas.
-We see now the possibility of
+which might help to guide us towards an appreciation of the sum of the metaphysical, or more properly emotional, contents of Wagner's dramas.
+We see now the

 Tannhäuser, Tristan and Parsifal, which between them encompass the high points of the metaphysical-religious world-view of the artist.